shafin003/bd-medical-tests/README.md

     -   Displays a "Loading admin panel..." message while checking authentication status.
     -   Includes the `Toaster` component for displaying notifications across admin pages.
     -   Crucially, it *does not* redirect if the current path is `/admin/login`, preventing an infinite redirect loop.
--   **Session Persistence**: The combination of `middleware.ts` and `src/lib/supabase/server.ts` ensures that the Supabase session is properly managed and persisted across page refreshes and server-side requests by handling authentication tokens via cookies.
+-   **Session Persistence**: The combination of `middleware.js` and `src/lib/supabase/server.js` ensures that the Supabase session is properly managed and persisted across page refreshes and server-side requests by handling authentication tokens via cookies.

 ## 5. Data Management